A limited Liability Company (LLC) is defined as a business with limited liability for its owners, called members.

 You'll need to include your name, the name of your LLC, and the county where you'll be doing business.

 After filing your articles of organization, you'll need to create an LLC operating agreement.

-This should include the management structure of your company, how profits and losses will be allocated, and other key information.
+This should include the management structure of your company, distribution of profits - how profits and losses will be allocated, and other key information.

 You can use a template created by Nolo, or an attorney may draft one for you.